chuajustin/capstonefinal/README.md

 ## Modelling

-Train data used was the historical data of the five different companies with each of their Scopes - 1, 2 and 3.
-With the lack of dataset, only 6 years of data was used to trained.
-The modelling yield different models as the top performing one, therefore i had to use the MAPE in referincing the overall score of the data.
-With 10 out of 15 models with < 0.3, the data yield a accuracy of 80% score as the top performing model with a run time of 1.01s.
+The training dataset consists of historical data from five companies across their respective Scopes.
+Due to limited datasets, only six years of data were used for training.
+The modeling produced several models, with performance evaluated using MAPE (Mean Absolute Percentage Error).
+Out of 15 models, 10 achieved a MAPE of less than 0.3, resulting in a top-performing model with an accuracy score of 80% and a runtime of 1.01 seconds.

 </br>